coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/refinement/post.md

 # TA Refinement

 _Heads up, a lot of this was AI generated from the core math.
-I still need to validate some of it, and make sure it lines up with how I think it should work._
+There are parts that still need validation and refinement._

 An architecture for training behavioral agents via affordance refinement over a geometric-logical substrate.